Sahasrara: Visarga

 Visarga is symbolized by two small rings, one of which is inside Ama-Kala, and the other of which is below Supreme Bindu, which represents the transition from samprajnata samadhi to the oneness of asamprajnata samadhi.

 Nirvana-Kala

 Here Kundalini absorbs even the experience of samadhi, through the power of supreme control (Nirodhika-Fire).

 Nirvana-Shakti to Parama Shiva

 Here Kundalini passes into the supreme void, which is the experience of asamprajnata or nirvikalpa samadhi, and becomes Shankhini.
 Shankhini wraps around and absorbs the Supreme Bindu, which is the void; then the Supreme Nada; then Shakti; and then unites with and absorbs Sakala Shiva; before finally being absorbed into Parama Shiva, which is the final stage of nirvikalpa samadhi.

 Association with the body

-Sahasrara or Sahastrar is related to the crown of the head.
+Sahasrāra is related to the crown of the head.
 It is typically associated with the fontanelle and the intersection of the coronal and sagittal sutures of the skull.